appstract/laravel-opcache/README.md

 ```

 Make sure your APP_URL is set correctly in .env.

 If you want to set a different url to call the OPcache routes (for use with a load balancer for example),
 you can set OPCACHE_URL.

 ## Usage
-Login to your server/vm and run one of the commands.
-##### Requests are only excepted from the same IP as the server IP.

 Clear OPcache:
 ``` bash